|Guide||♦||56 Triplogs||4 Topics|

 We left one gallon of water each on the Esplanade, a large flat area about 2 miles in, so we could camp there on the way back out.
 We hiked to the river on the first day.
-When you can see the river follow the many cairns, watch for an especially large cairn.
-From there it is a short, steep scramble to Bass Beach, where there is a lot of room.
-An old boat, the Ross Wheeler, built by none other than the grand old man of the river, Bert Loper, was abandoned there in 1915, and still remains!
+When you can see the river follow the many cairns, watch for a massive cairn.
+From there, it is a short, steep scramble to Bass Beach, where there is a lot of room.
+An old boat, the Ross Wheeler, built by none other than the grand old man of the river, Bert Loper, was abandoned there in 1915 and remains!

 We hiked part-way out, up 5 miles, to the Esplanade for our 3rd night below the Rim, to where we had stashed the water.
 The camp there afforded beautiful views of the gorge.
 We took a side hike out to Huxley Terrace.
 We opted not to climb Mt.
 Huethawali but decided that the south side of it is the easiest route.
 Our last hiking day, we had only 3 steep miles to hike back to the trailhead.